igrmk/ubuntu-reinit-mysql/README.md

 You will lose them if you reinit data directory by yourself.
 This script reinits data directory and performs same steps:

-* Create special maintenance user used by OS on upgrading
+* Creates a special maintenance user used by an OS on upgrading
-* Set up UNIX socket authentication so that you can write `sudo mysql` and connect to database as root
+* Sets up UNIX socket authentication so that you can write `sudo mysql` and connect to database as root

 Usage
 -----